 Electrical Machines & Control

 This class builds on the initial work carried out in Flight and Space Flight 1.
 The taught part of the class is reinforced by experimental investigation, flight experience and flight test.
-The class is also intended to introduce students to the mathematical modelling tools they will require in the third year aero design class.
-The class covers the following: Aircraft design process, airworthiness, longitudinal stability and control, and flight performance using a flight simulator.
-During the class all students undertake the flight test course at Perth (Scotland) Airport.
+The class also introduces the mathematical modelling tools you will require in the third-year aero design class.
+Topics covered include: aircraft design; airworthiness and the flight envelope; static, longitudinal stability and control of aircraft is considered; and the standard atmosphere – variation of temperature, pressure and density with height is explained.

 Heat & Flow 2